FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-moderators.md

 # Chat issues

-## Abusive language
+## Offensive/Abusive language

-> **Warning: Offensive/abusive language**
+> **Warning: Offensive language**

-> I would like to remind you that it's not okay to use offensive or abusive language on Lichess.
-Lichess is supposed to be a fun and friendly environment for everyone.
-You have stepped over the line several times.
-If the behavior continues, we reserve the right to take action against your user account. -- Moderator on Lichess
+> Offensive or abusive language is not allowed on Lichess.
+Lichess is intended to be a fun and friendly environment for everyone.
+Please note that repeated violation of chat policy will result in loss of chat privileges.
+-- Your friendly lichess moderator.

 ## Complaining about en passant